rancher-sandbox/hypper/docs/shared-dependencies.md

 ## Use Case

-As someone installing an application, I would like to install shared dependencies if they are not present.
+As a cluster administrator, I would like to install a cluster level application that has shared system dependencies.
+If one of the share dependencies is already installed than the installed one should be used.
+Shared dependencies should only be installed if not present already.

+_Note: system level or cluster level used in this document are not a formal Kubernetes or Rancher construct.
+It's an idea that cluster administrators need to install some things at the cluster level where there will be just one instance in the cluster._

 ### Prometheus Example

-Consider the case where cluster operators want to have a single instance of Prometheus running as a system wide service.
+Consider the case where cluster operators want to have a single instance of Prometheus running as a system service.
 There should only be one instance running in the cluster and all (or most) applications that need prometheus would use this single instance.